magomimmo/modern-cljs/README.md

 CLJS is a compiler for the Clojure programming language that targets JavaScript.
 It emits JavaScript code which runs in web browsers or other client-side or server-side JavaScript interpreters.
-CLJS has even been used to [write an excellent iOS application][47]!

 ## Required background